 Use a thorough analysis of your local market to determine your rental rate.
 If your rates are too excessive, you may experience longer vacancies.
 Likewise, you must make sure that your advertising targets the demographic of potential renters.
 Your rental property needs to be advertised in today’s world on social media, the internet, and any other places that are acceptable.

-High turnover can be an equally expensive problem.
-Each time you need to find and screen a new tenant, you’re spending money instead of earning profits.
-If you’re starting as a new landlord and your tenants keep leaving, maybe you need to do a little investigating.
-While high turnover could be due to outside forces like the local market or economy, in other cases, your tenants might leave for reasons a little closer to home.
-If you haven’t already, make sure that your rental property is in good condition and that necessary repairs and maintenance are being done regularly.
-It’s also a great option to step up your communication with your tenants.
-Frequent positive interactions can have a big impact on tenant retention and help encourage your tenants to tell you the real reason they left.
-By that, you can address the problem directly.
+High turnover can be a costly issue as well.
+You lose money every time you have to identify and vet a new tenant since you are spending cash rather than making money.
+It’s time to look into your tenants departures if you’re a new landlord and they keep leaving.
+While a high turnover rate may be a result of external factors like the neighborhood market or economy, in some circumstances, your tenants may move for reasons that are a touch closer to home.
+If you haven’t done so already, ensure that your rental property is in excellent condition and that you perform all necessary repairs and maintenance on a consistent basis.
+Another smart move is to increase communication with your tenants.
+Frequent positive interactions can have a substantial impact on tenant retention and encourage tenants to disclose why they departed.
+At that point, you may deal with the problem head-on.